People often notice the eyes first, so you may be looking for a way to get rid of those eye wrinkles known as crow’s feet.

 How to prevent crow’s feet

 Taking good care of your eyes and your skin can help to prevent crow’s feet naturally.
-The good news is that many of the steps you can take are also good for the overall health of your eyes and skin.
+In fact, many of the steps you can take may also help the overall health of your eyes and skin.

 Get an eye exam

-Regular eye exams are important for your overall eye health and maintaining good vision.
+Comprehensive eye exams are important for your overall eye health and may help with maintaining good vision.
 And since repeated squinting to see faraway signs or small words on a page can contribute to the development of crow’s feet, seeing your eye doctor regularly may even help to prevent them.

 Shield your face from the sun

-Use a broad-spectrum, water-resistant sunscreen with an SPF of 30 or higher as recommended by the American Academy of Dermatology.
+It’s recommended to use a broad-spectrum, water-resistant sunscreen with an SPF of 30 or higher.
 It might be best to use a mineral sunscreen made with zinc oxide or titanium dioxide around your eyes to avoid eye irritation.
-If you notice eye irritation, don’t give up!
-The best sunscreen is the sunscreen you’ll use every day, so compare ingredients of different brands and find the formula that works best for your eyes.
+If you notice eye irritation, you may want to try a different formula.
+The best sunscreen is the sunscreen you’ll use every day, so ask your eye doctor for recommendations and compare ingredients of different brands to find the formula that works best for your eyes.

-According to the American Cancer Society, adding a hat with a brim that sticks out at least two to three inches will also help to protect the skin around your eyes.
+Adding a hat with a brim that sticks out at least two to three inches may also help to protect the skin around your eyes.

 Wear quality sunglasses

-Buy (and wear) a pair of high-quality sunglasses that block 99% to 100% of UV rays.
-If you’re doing an activity like boating or skiing where glare may be an issue, consider polarized sunglasses to keep you from squinting and to prevent eye strain.
+It’s recommended to buy (and wear) a pair of high-quality sunglasses that block 99% to 100% of UV rays.
+If you’re doing an activity like boating or skiing where glare may be an issue, you may want to consider polarized sunglasses to keep you from squinting and to prevent eye strain.
 Good sunglasses can also serve as extra protection from developing skin cancer on the delicate skin around your eyes.

 Use face moisturizer

-A high-quality face moisturizer is an important part of an anti-aging skin-care routine.
-Regular moisturizing can keep your skin supple and prevent or delay formation of face wrinkles such as crow’s feet and laugh lines.
+A face moisturizer can be an important part of an anti-aging skin-care routine.
+Regular moisturizing can help keep your skin supple and may prevent or delay formation of face wrinkles such as crow’s feet and laugh lines.

-If it’s been a while since you had a comprehensive eye exam, make an appointment with your eye doctor.
-In addition to checking your eye health and vision, your eye doctor can make a referral to a dermatologist oculoplastic surgeon if you're concerned about crow’s feet or other cosmetic eye issues.
+If it’s been a while since you had a comprehensive eye exam, it’s recommended to make an appointment with your eye doctor.
+In addition to checking your eye health and vision, your eye doctor can make a referral to a dermatologist or oculoplastic surgeon if you're concerned about crow’s feet or other cosmetic eye issues.